serverless/blog/posts/2016-10-20-serverless-post-1.0.md

 ---
 title: Future of Serverless after 1.0
+description: "The future of Serverless and more on Service Composition Discovery, & Communication, Security Controls, plus Multi Provider Support"
 date: 2016-10-20
 layout: Post
+authors:
+  - NickGottlieb
 ---

 Last week we released [1.0 of Serverless](https://serverless.com/blog/releasing-serverless-framework-v1-and-fundraising/).
 With that release done we feel it's important to share our thoughts about the future.
 This is also an open invitation to our community to share your ideas with us so we know that we're building exactly what you need to help you build complex infrastructure.
 You can follow what we're working on in [our Milestones](https://github.com/serverless/serverless/milestones).